rajvipulraj401/IntvQuestionsFINAL/React.md

 1. **Browser Cache**:

-   - The browser stores certain resources (images, HTML, CSS) locally on the user's machine.
+   - In this the browser stores certain resources (like images, HTML, CSS) locally on the user's machine.
-     **usage--**so that when we visit the website again the browser doesnot need to re-download those resource and can quickly load the page.
+     **usage--**so that when the user visit the website again the browser doesnot need to re-download those resource and can quickly load the page.

-2. **Content Delivery Network (CDN) Cache**:
+2. then we have a **Content Delivery Network (CDN) Cache**:

-   - A CDN caches Stores content (images, videos, etc.) on servers located around the world close to the user’s location.
+   - In this A CDN caches Stores content (images, videos, etc.) on servers located around the world close to the user’s location.
      **usage--** and then uses it to delivers the content quickly by serving it from the nearest server and hence improve the loading page.

 3. **Database Cache**: